jcjones/santabot/README.md

 Cybersantas are the best Santas.
 Santabot lets interested folks join a Secret Santa group, provide feedback as to what they'd like and optionally people they'd rather not be Santa for, and then the Algorithm hands out gift assignments.

+## License

+Santabot is licensed under the terms of the GPLv3; see LICENSE.

 ## State diagram

 ```